ossc-db/pg_hint_plan/README.md

 #### VALUES expressions

 `VALUES` expressions in `FROM` clause are named as `*VALUES*` internally so it is hintable if it is the only `VALUES` in a query.
-Two or more `VALUES` expressions in a query seems distinguishable looking its explain result.
-But in reality it is mere a cosmetic and they are not distinguisable.
+Two or more `VALUES` expressions in a query seem distinguishable looking at its explain result.
+But in reality, it is merely a cosmetic and they are not distinguishable.

     postgres=# /*+ MergeJoin(*VALUES*_1 *VALUES*) */
           EXPLAIN SELECT * FROM (VALUES (1, 1), (2, 2)) v (a, b)